JampaUchoa/the-art-of-engineering-management/_chapters/1_should-you-become-an-engineering-manager.md

 Fortunately, the tech industry moved on from this idea.
 The Staff Engineer role is now a possibility even in smaller companies.
 So there comes a time in the ambitious senior engineer’s career when they ask themselves:

-> Should I become a staff engineer or an engineer manager?
+> Should I become a Staff Engineer or an Engineering Manager?

 ![Where to go next?](/assets/chapters/chapter-1-head.svg)